JachinShen/Apriltags-Position/README.md

 # AprilTag Position

-author of cameraPosition is JachinShen (jachinshen@foxmail.com)
+author of CameraPosition is JachinShen (jachinshen@foxmail.com).

 ## AprilTags library

 AprilTags were developed by Professor Edwin Olson of the University of Michigan.
 His Java implementation is available on this web site: http://april.eecs.umich.edu.